 I will not take away from #3 in all the ways that he is, indeed, a marvelous human.
 And one of those ways was the complete and total support that he never withheld from me be it my crazy gym routine or diet restrictions, my Harry Potter obsession, or even my love for all things haunted and all things Southern.
 And so like the trooper he is he diligently put on a smile and followed me all over the south taking both historical and paranormal tours, strolling through antebellum cemeteries, and snapping picture after picture of anything covered in Spanish moss. #3 and I did not live together before we wed.
 Had we opted for premarital cohabitation, I believe there would never have been a wedding or little Miss G. Successfully lying, specifically habitual lying, requires an individual to have intelligence, a fail-proof memory, and unwavering focus and attention to detail in order to properly manage all the little ends of your tales. #3?
 He was absolute rubbish…at all of it.
 My point with that little detour, is that the peace with which I entered my marriage and enjoyed my honeymoon lasted about two weeks.
 But my real point to this post is this: Today there will not be a floral delivery made to my office, nor will I rush home to ready myself for dinner reservations and I didn’t even need to shave my legs because I will not be celebrating my wedding anniversary.
 But try as I might to ignore it all together, I can’t.
 So instead, I compiled a list of all of the things that I *can* celebrate, because 5 years ago I married #3.

-- Subsequent to G’s inception, I gained a community of 60 diverse and amazing women.
+- Subsequent to The Girl’s inception, I gained a community of 60 diverse and amazing women.
 Back in the day when you learned you were pregnant you bought this book, *the* book, and became proficient on all things pregnancy and baby.
 Nowadays, you download an app, get assigned to a group of “January 2012” mothers and then begin the process of slowly weeding out the ones that are too pretentious, too ghetto, or too drama.
 At which point you start a private Facebook group of the ones that make the cut and 5 years later you’ve shared your lives and joys and sorrows with these women and you’ve also scheduled meetups with them anytime you are visiting their homeland.
 It’s actually pretty freaking awesome.

 - Family and friends.
 Post marriage, I’ve lost a lot of really amazing peeps.
 Did you know that you can actually lose friends and family members in a divorce?
 Because yours, mine, and ours – like everything else.
 But also, you get to keep some that wouldn’t have otherwise come into your life.
 And even if we can’t actually hangout because of allegiances and such, I love my growing network.